 Other nearby markers.
 At least 6 other markers are within 15 miles of this marker, measured as the crow flies.
 Eden (approx. 8˝ miles away); Gulf Cemetery (approx. 11.1 miles away); Cosson Family Tragedy (approx. 11.3 miles away); Eucheeanna Community (approx. 11.6 miles away); Euchee Valley Presbyterian Church And Cemetery (approx. 13.6 miles away); Knox Hill Academy (approx. 14.8 miles away).

 Credits.
-This page was last revised on November 29, 2017.
-This page originally submitted on November 22, 2017, by Tim Fillmon of Webster, Florida.
-This page has been viewed 92 times since then.
-Photos: 1, 2. submitted on November 22, 2017, by Tim Fillmon of Webster, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on September 8, 2019.
+It was originally submitted on November 22, 2017, by Tim Fillmon of Webster, Florida.
+This page has been viewed 544 times since then and 216 times this year.
+Photos: 1, 2. submitted on November 22, 2017, by Tim Fillmon of Webster, Florida.
+3. submitted on September 8, 2019, by Scott Aaron Brannon of Freeport, Fl.. • Andrew Ruppenstein was the editor who published this page.